 Analysts should also be very strong in the areas of analysis, evaluation methods, and program assessing techniques.
 Depending upon the area of analysis, some may be required to possess and comprehend financial management practices or basic budgetary principles.
 Other analysts may work more with emergency management and will, therefore, have to understand that area.

 A government analyst job can be very challenging and rewarding, particularly for those who enjoy being intellectually engaged and are highly analytical.
-Government analyst salaries vary in the U.S. For entry level federal positions, they are typically grades 5 and 7.
+Salaries for this position vary in the U.S. For entry level federal positions, they are typically grades 5 and 7.
 For more intermediate positions they usually start at around a grade 9 and can go as high as an 11 or more.
 The salary associated with that scale varies according to region.

 The government analyst salary for U.S. state government jobs will vary from state to state and even from agency to agency.
 Each agency has its own set of criteria for the minimum qualifications of a government analyst.
 Accessing the agency website and searching for government analyst jobs is a good place to begin researching the various positions that fall within that realm, as well as job descriptions and minimum qualifications.